Last updated March 31, 2025

 Spot4 Koishikawa Korakuen Gardens About 40 minutes

 Specified as a special historic spot as well as a special place of scenic beauty in 1952 under the Cultural Assets Preservation Act.
 It was built during the early Edo period as an Edo residence garden by Tokugawa Yorifusa, who was an ancestor of the Mito Tokugawa family, and completed by the second domain lord, Tokugawa Mitsukuni.
-It is a strolling garden with miniature ponds and hills, and the landscaping was inspired by Zhu Zhiyu, who was a Confucianist of the Ming dynasty.
+It is a strolling garden with miniature ponds and hills, and the landscaping was inspired by Zhu Shunshui, who was a Confucianist of the Ming dynasty.
 The term “Korakuen” is derived from the Chinese saying, “Worry before all worries in the world, and enjoy after all enjoyments in the world,” and scenery based on famous Chinese spots can be seen throughout the garden.

 Accessibility Information